 Best: Skinless chicken breast

 Poultry is also an excellent source of vitamin B6 and niacin, and that’s just the beginning.
 Research shows that it plays a positive role in maintaining a healthy weight and overall well-being, according to a study published in the Journal of Food & Nutrition Research.
-Plus, the white meat is an especially good source of chlorine, phosphorus, and riboflavin, says Sollid.
+Plus, the white meat is an especially good source of phosphorus and riboflavin, says Sollid.
 Don’t discount the dark meat benefits, either.
-According to Sollid, it’s a better source of zinc than the white stuff.
-Here are the 7 best fish to eat—and 5 to never eat.
+According to Sollid, dark is a better source of zinc than the white stuff.

 Best: Pork tenderloin and pork top loin or roast

 Lean cuts of pork tenderloin are a great addition to any meat eater’s diet.
 Pork is the most consumed meat around the globe: The Food and Agriculture Organization of the United Nations says that it accounts for more than 36 percent of the world’s meat intake.
 You’ll get tons of nutrients, including thiamin, vitamin B6, potassium, riboflavin, and more, says Sollid.

 Best: Flank, strip steak and 95 percent lean ground beef